Tips & tricks

 Set your budget

-Don't forget - there’s other costs to keep in mind like registration, insurance, petrol and regular servicing costs.
+Beyond the cost of the car, there are other costs to keep in mind: registration, insurance, petrol and regular servicing costs.

 Consider your needs

-Ask yourself where do you commonly drive?
-If you mostly drive in the city, a small car could be suitable, but if you do a lot of off-road or highway driving, a sedan or 4WD might be a better option.
+Where do you commonly drive?
+If you mostly drive in the city, a small car could be suitable but if you do a lot of off-road or highway driving, a sedan or 4WD might be a better option.

-It’s important to consider the interior as well.
+It’s important to consider the interior as well and whether or not it will suit your needs.
 Do the seats fold flat?
 Is the boot big enough?
-If you carry passengers regularly, does it have four doors?
+If you carry passengers regularly, does the car have four doors?

 Go for a drive

 It’s always a smart idea to take the car for a test drive (or two) before buying it.
 If you’re new to the road, bring an experienced driver with you to get a second opinion.
-If possible, go for a drive up hill to listen to the engine or even on a highway to test the acceleration.
+If possible, drive the car up a hill to listen to the engine or even on a highway to test the acceleration.

 Inspect for the unexpected